apache/tvm-rfcs/README.md

 - **Tracking Issue**: Upon merging a RFC, a tracking issue will be created in the main TVM repository, where implementors can continue sharing implementation details (including links to pull requests).
-The issue will be closed when the RFC is either completed or abandoned.
+The issue will be closed when the RFC is either completed or postponed.
 - **Implementation**: Work will begin on the RFC, with pull requests linking back to the tracking issue.
 Upon completion of the RFC, the tracking issue will be closed with the tag "completed".
 It is not a requirement for the